KeepSec-Technologies/AutoRenewSSL-CloudFlareAPI/README.md

 The cronjob is in **/etc/cron.d/[YOUR-DOMAIN]-wild-SSL** The cronjob logs is in **/var/log/certbot-cloudflare-api.log**

-Note: the cronjob runs every 1 month to make sure the certificate renew
+Note: the cronjob runs every week to make sure the certificate renew

 *And we're done!*